 - Explain the importance of book bags or backpacks to parents and teachers.
 Book bags and backpacks reduce the chance that a child will drop an item near the bus.
 Some drivers carry plastic grocery bags on the bus for students who have forgotten their book bags. - Explain to parents and/or guardians the danger of dangling drawstrings, straps, or mitten strings.
-Parents should buy coats and sweatshirts with short drawstrings. - Large, distracting, or fragile items should not be carried on the bus.
+Parents should buy coats and sweatshirts with short drawstrings.
+Loose strings, straps and dangling items could become caught in the bus door and the student dragged, causing severe injury or worse. - Large, distracting, or fragile items should not be carried on the bus.
 Parents should bring such items to school.
 Children's safety is more important than parents' convenience. - Encourage parents to reinforce loading and unloading safety procedures at home.
 For instance, parents of very young children can practice the crossing procedure in the driveway using the family car.
 Parent training is a huge help!
-Give parents copies of the "How to Cross Safely" poster. - Seek parent and school assistance in reinforcing safe behavior on the bus.
+Give parents copies of the "How to Cross Safely" poster.

+- Seek parent and school assistance in reinforcing safe behavior on the bus.
 Parents can be powerful safety allies.
 Help parents understand how student behavior problems could distract the bus driver and result in a tragedy. - Regularly remind your school and the whole community about the importance of never passing a stopped school bus.
 Take part in the annual "Operation Safe Stop" campaign in your area; the campaign's goal is to remind the public to stop for school buses.
 Work with parent-teacher associations, civic associations, law enforcement, and local media to develop ongoing educational campaigns.
 Place posters in local stores, churches, and offices.
 Write a letter to the editor about the importance of stopping for school buses.
 Ask local politicians and Traffic Safety Boards to help remind the public to stop for stopped school buses.